juanezamudio/static-site-generator/README.md

 # Custom Static Site Generator

-A modern, flexible static site generator built with [technologies used - I don't see your codebase, so please replace this placeholder].
+A modern, flexible static site generator built with Python.
 Transform your markdown content into beautifully rendered static websites with ease.

 ## 🚀 Features